-Brass is combination of copper and zinc metal alloy, Varying amount of copper and zinc to achieve varying mechanical and electrical properties.
+Brass is a combination of copper and zinc metal alloy.
+Varying amount of copper, and zinc, to achieve varying mechanical and electrical properties.
 Brass is a substitutional alloy.

 Varying the proportions of copper and zinc, brass can be changed, allowing hard and soft brasses.

 The density of brass is 8.4 to 8.73 grams per cubic centimeter (0.303 to 0.315 lb/cu in).

 Brass alloys are easy to recycle.
 Because the melting point of brass is low (900 to 940 °C, 1,650 to 1,720 °F, depending on composition).

 brass is not ferromagnetic.
 It can be separated from ferrous scrap by passing the scrap near a powerful magnet.